-It could be argued that the Lightning network release date was December 6 2017 when its protocol was first issued on GitHub.
-However, the official Lightning network daemon wasn’t released until January 7 2017 so this could also be considered the Lightning network release date!
+It could be argued that the Lightning network release date was December 6, 2017, when its protocol was first issued on GitHub.
+However, the official Lightning network daemon wasn’t released until January 7, 2017, so this could also be considered the Lightning network release date!

 Time to see where are all these Pokemon fans at!
 I’m releasing Poketoshi!

 A ‘Twitch plays’ like game, using @lightning network microtransactions.⚡

 — João Almeida (@joaodealmeida94) June 16, 2018

-In January 2018, Lightning Labs co-founder, Elizabeth Stark, criticised Blockstream for allowing its customers to pay for goods using the mainnet Lightning network.
-Stark accused Blockstream of risking their customers money by using technology that hasn’t been properly tested yet.
+In January 2018, Lightning Labs co-founder, Elizabeth Stark, criticized Blockstream for allowing its customers to pay for goods using the mainnet Lightning network.
+Stark accused Blockstream of risking their customer’s money by using technology that hasn’t been properly tested yet.
 She tweeted, “Bad move @Blockstream.”

 My Grandma always tells me to start with the bad news, so here it is!

-✗ The Lightning network isn’t ready yet.
+✗ The Lightning Network isn’t ready yet.
 It’s hard to say how successful it could be until it’s being used by hundreds of thousands of people.
 Unfortunately, the Lightning network has enough issues to keep the development community busy for quite a long time.

 ✓ It’s a long-term solution to the scalability problem.
 Other platforms – like Bitcoin Cash – have made changes to Bitcoin which they think solve the scalability problem.
 However, their solutions tend to be short term.
 If the network is ever going to be truly scalable, then it will come in the form of a project like the Lightning network.
-Few other suggested solutions are big enough to fix the problem completely.
+A few other suggested solutions are big enough to fix the problem completely.